slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
 -- T.H.
 White*

+> *"Your naked body should belong only to those who fall in love with your naked soul."
+-- Charlie Chaplin (in a letter to his daughter, Geraldine)*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"Do not teach a starving man to fish."